data-creative/NextTrainCT/PRIVACY.md

 # Privacy

-This application follows privacy and security best practices.
+This application follows privacy and security best practices and uses a minimal set of device permissions.

-Requests for transit schedule information are made securely over the HTTPS protocol.
+## File Storage

-Information about your favorite transit routes are stored on your phone so they can be retrieved the next time you open the app.
+When you use the application to save one or more favorite transit routes, the application stores this information on your device.
+This enables the application to remember your favorite routes the next time you open the application.

-This application uses a minimal set of permissions:

-  + `android.permission.INTERNET`
-  + `android.permission.READ_EXTERNAL_STORAGE`
-  + `android.permission.READ_PHONE_STATE`
-  + `android.permission.SYSTEM_ALERT_WINDOW`
-  + `android.permission.WRITE_EXTERNAL_STORAGE`
+The application stores this information in a partitioned area on your phone that no other application has access to.
+Conversely, this application does not have access to any files created by other applications you use.

+## Internet Usage

+When you use the application to search transit schedule information, your phone sends a secure request over the Internet using the HTTPS protocol.